Skip to main content

 • Follow your medication protocol closely: Reach out to your fertility nurse with any questions or concerns about timing or dosage.
 Also make sure you have enough of each of your medications, especially if you are traveling during your cycle.
 Your Care Team works hard to carefully design a personalized medication protocol to give you the highest chance of success!

-3. How long does it take for the embryo to implant after transfer?
+6. How long does it take for the embryo to implant after transfer?

 Directly following your embryo transfer at Illume Fertility, you will rest for 20 minutes before you are discharged that day.
 Many patients ask if they need to go home and be on bed rest afterward, but there has been no benefit found to going on bed rest after transfer.
-You can go about your daily life as you feel comfortable!

 However, you should be mindful of how you're feeling, and not do any heavy lifting or intense exercise for the next few days, because we want you to feel confident that you have created the best uterine environment to allow implantation to take place.